 useScroll

-is a custom React Hook used to detect the scrolling direction of
+The useScroll is a custom React Hook used to detect the scrolling direction of

-a given element and returns an object with two properties: scrollDirection
+a given element and returns an object with two properties: scrollDirection and

-.
+scrollValues.
 This hook is implemented using the @react-toolbelt/hooks

 package.

-It takes two parameters, an element
+It takes two parameters, an element and a callback function that can be used

-to perform some action on the detected scrolling direction
+to perform some action on the detected scrolling direction and scroll

 Parameters

-: (Window & typeof globalThis) | Document | HTMLElement
+element: (Window & typeof globalThis) | Document | HTMLElement

 A ref to the component you want to listen to the click event on.
 This is an optional parameter, but if you don't provide a ref, the click event will be added to the entire document.